metapolator/metapolator/next/docs/concepts.md

 interpolates the values of 4(hard coded) masters within Metapost.

 ### Exporter
-We can always export UFOv3 from our Incarnations.
-The global CSS file will be present in the UFO.
-The outlines will be the result of Metapost fed with the data of Skeleton+CSS+our metapost code.
+The Exporter creates instances from a Masters (which can be the result of a metapolation).
+The instance has the outlines for each glyph.
+We can always export UFOv2 and UFOv3 from our Masters.
+The Skeleton layer and global and local CPS file will be present in the UFOv3, so it is possible to recreate the outlines without having the complete Metapolator Project available.
+The outlines will be the result of Metapost fed with the data of Skeleton+CPS+our metapost code.
 So the file is pretty much self-contained.

-To make real fonts we need a tool that takes a valid UFOv3 and creates fonts.
+To make real fonts we use the UFOv2 Instance with existing tools.

-**IMPORTANT: is there such a thing or do we need a UFOv3 to UFOv2 downgrade tool?**.